denisacostaq/resume/src/README.md

 :    *Abilities:*

-     Structured Programming, Object Oriented Programming, Generic Programming, use of metrics for code writing (I prefer to comment the source code using Doxygen style).
+     Structured Programming, Object Oriented Programming, Generic Programming, use of metrics for code writing (I prefer document the source code using Doxygen style).

 :    *Good practices:*